 Next up was our main courses.
 The wiener schnitzels were absolutely enormous – they could barely fit on the plates.
 And they weren’t small plates.
 They came with a small-ish side of potato salad.
 The pork schnitzel was the other way around.
 The schnitzel came in three small pieces on a really big bed of potato salad.

 I have to say, I think I’d prefer the boys’ meat to potato ratio.
 My meal was nice but there was just too much cold potato salad and between the flavours of that and the horseradish and mustard flavouring of the meat, there was just too much going on for me.
 Next time, I’ll go for the lamb schnitzel.
 Because there will definitely be a next time.
 The atmosphere in the restaurant was so good and the tapas so delicious.
 In fact, we spotted people just having meals of tapas.
 That would not be a bad idea at all.

 Once we’d eaten, we were too full for desserts so just ordered some coffee.
 After we’d paid, my Dad popped to the bathroom as our waiter came to pick up the monies.
-We saw me sitting with one arm on the table and the other on the back of my chair and shook his head, telling me not to go anywhere.
+He saw me sitting with one arm on the table and the other on the back of my chair and shook his head, telling me not to go anywhere.
 I assumed he was telling me off for being impatient while my Dad was still gone.
 I took my arms down before absentmindedly putting them back up again.
 I turned to see him shaking his head at me.
 My Dad came back and we all stood up to go as our waiter reappeared with some complimentary shots.
-That’s why he’d been telling me not to go anywhere.
+That’s why he’d been telling me not to go anywhere – it wasn’t over yet.
 This guy really did make our meal.